 Have Lasting Nutrients for Breakfast

-Your aim with breakfast is to have nutrients that boost your metabolism, help in muscle building, and strengthen the bones, while providing you with a good boost of energy.
+Your aim with breakfast is to have nutrients that boost your metabolism, help in muscle building, and strengthen the bones while providing you with a good boost of energy.
 It is also good to pack at least 20-25 grams of good protein into your breakfast so that you don’t go hungry before lunch, Amy Gorin, a dietician based in New Jersey, claims.
-So, Greek yogurt topped with pomegranate, pistachios, and chia seeds makes fits the criteria.
+So, Greek yogurt topped with pomegranate, pistachios, and chia seeds make fits the criteria.